Movies & TV

-This episode was not intended as funny and the humour will be lost on most viewers, however, if you are familiar with the work of character actor, Tony Shalhoub, then you will understand why this episode is in my list.
+This episode was not intended as funny and the humour will be lost on most viewers however if you are familiar with the work of character actor, Tony Shalhoub, then you will understand why this episode is in my list.
 Shalhoub plays a meek physicist whose experiments with dark matter have gone awry in the most deadly way.
 His shadow now attacks anyone within its path killing them instantly, perhaps even banishing them to some other dimension.
 It is classic Shalhoub with him panicked, frantic, frazzled and sweaty for most of the episode.
-Shalhoub playing a character that is chased by his own shadow epitomizes his contribution to Hollywood roles, making for an amusing portrayal to anyone that understands the nuances.
+Shalhoub playing a character that is chased by his own shadow epitomizes his contribution to Hollywood roles, making it an amusing portrayal for anyone that appreciates the nuances.

 2. S03E04 Clyde Bruckman's Final Repose

 This episode deals with the topic of clairvoyance and psychics.
 As we know, psychics are confidence tricksters who at best connect with their clients on a highly intuitive empathic level.
-Most of the time, they simply employ techniques such as hypnosis and cold reading providing false information in exchange for money.
-In this episode, Peter Boyle plays the eponymous, Clyde Bruckman and he is a legitimate psychic able to perceive the mode and moment of death for those around him.
+Most of the time, they simply employ techniques such as hypnosis and cold reading, then providing false information in exchange for money.
+In this episode, Peter Boyle plays the eponymous, Clyde Bruckman, and he is a legitimate psychic able to perceive the mode and moment of death for those around him.
 He is amusingly casual about his gifts and how he relays the details of their manifestation to the authorities.
-His banter with Scully is very funny and his wit has the ability to render the portrayal of those around him rather caricaturesque.
+His banter with Scully is very funny and his wit has the ability to render the portrayal of those around him to caricature.

 3. S05E11 Kill Switch